A1vinSmith/OSCP-PWK2020-Notes/Notes.md

 ## 4 Buffer Overflow Attack ##

-In the context of OSCP PWK-2020, the focus appears to be on using [Immunity Debugger](https://www.immunityinc.com/products/debugger/) on Windows PE32 (x86) binaries (henceforth termed EXE) as opposed to others (e.g. gdb on ELF).
-This section seek to streamline and simplify that process.
+In the context of OSCP for PWK-2020, the focus appears to be on using [Immunity Debugger](https://www.immunityinc.com/products/debugger/) on Windows PE32 (x86) binaries (henceforth termed EXE) as opposed to others (e.g. gdb on ELF).
+This section seeks to streamline and simplify that process.

 A buffer overflow attack tends to follow a standard methodology.
 1. Define format / script to send payload to EXE